AmaVic/vc-viewer/README.md

 - 🔒 **Privacy First**: All processing happens client-side.
 Your credentials never leave your browser.
 - 🎨 **Customizable Themes**: Choose from pre-built themes or create your own to match your brand.
 - 🚀 **High Performance**: Built with Rust and modern web technologies for optimal speed.
-- 🌐 **Standards Compliant**: Full support for W3C Verifiable Credentials Data Model.
+- 🌐 **Standards Compliant**: (Partial) support for W3C Verifiable Credentials Data Model.
-- 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices.
 - 🆓 **Free and Open Source**: No ads, no premium features, no catch.

 ## Quick Start 🚀

-Visit [VC Viewer](https://vcviewer.example.com) to start using the tool immediately, or run it locally using one of these methods:
+Visit [VC Viewer](https://vc-viewer.vamaralds.be) to start using the tool immediately, or run it locally using one of these methods:

 ### Using Docker (Recommended)